 On September 23, 2021, \$375,000 out of amounts outstanding under the CLA August-December 2019 (principal plus the accrued interest as of that date) was converted into ordinary shares and all the related warrants were cancelled.
-See Note 11.b.5. for additional information.
 The remainder of the amounts outstanding under the CLA August-December 2019 were not converted and are referred to as the 'CLA August 2019' from that date onwards.